the artist and the curious case of the vanishing ice caps

 Enquiries, feedback, suggestions in support of the PsP project are welcome from the public, art, science, education, climate change, marketing and media professionals.

-A couple of images below curated from some of my other large-scale, extended series.
+Images below include work from some of my large-scale, extended series.

 An Arctic expedition, many Arctic Pillows.
 First at The Royal Institution for month, then at Google for over six months.